 Pursuant to Decree No. 5,229 of the President of the Republic, as published in the Official Gazette No. 38,638 of March 6, 2007, the government of Venezuela implemented a redenomination of the Bolívar, which became fully effective on January 1, 2008.
 Under the redenomination plan, all amounts expressed in the national currency before the redenomination were divided by 1,000.
 In sum, the measure established a new monetary scale that eliminated three zeroes from all denominations of the national currency.
-Effective January 1, 2008, the U.S. dollar exchange rate was set at Bs.2.14 = U.S.\$1.00 for purchase operations and Bs.
-2.15 = U.S.\$1.00 for sale operations.
+In preparation for the conversion, the adjective "Fuerte" was, for a transition period ended on January 1, 2009, added to the word "Bolívar", to make it "Bolívar Fuerte."
+Additionally, all prices had to be expressed in both Bolívares and Bolívares Fuertes from October 1, 2007 until January 1, 2008.
+The title "Bolívar Fuerte" was rescinded on January 1, 2009.
+Since that date, the domestic currency of Venezuela is again officially referred to as the Bolívar.
+Accordingly, all references herein to Venezuela's currency will be to the Bolivar or Bolívares (and not the Bolívar Fuerte or Bolívares Fuertes).
+Except as expressly noted herein, all Bolívar figures included in this Listing Memorandum, whether for periods prior to or after the effective date of the redenomination plan, are expressed in redenominated Bolívares.
+Effective January 1, 2008, the U.S. dollar exchange rate has been set at Bs.2.14 = U.S.1.00 for purchase operations and Bs.
+2.15 = U.S.1.00 for sale operations.